 What are chaperones expected to do?

-Chaperones play an important role.
-They help us manage student behavior (especially when using tools like shovels and loppers), guide small groups of students in field investigations, and keep students engaged in the task at hand.
+Chaperones play an important role!
+They help us manage student behavior (especially when using tools like shovels and loppers), guide small groups of students in field investigations, and keep students engaged in the activities.
 Greenway Educators explain their role in more detail at the beginning of the field trip.

 What are my transportation options?